jpgordon00/PlayFabUnityUpdater/README.md

 # What does it do?
 - Allows the developer to push content updates at will, where clients are updated in a server authoratative manner.
-> Each player queries for a new update on login.
+> Updates are queried by the response to logged in event, meaning this process is server authoratitve .
 Each update is identified by an integer named ID, where a player is updated only if an update exists with a larger ID integer than the players current version.
 For example, if all updates are kept in increasing order then the player is guarenteed to have the newest version.
 Another example would be to seperate updates by more than one numeric value, for example two at a time.
 By doing this, you could release intermediate updates that new players are updated to but existing players are not.
 - Keeps a list of versions and various attributes associated with the version, on a per-player basis.
 > Versions are stored as JSON in [internal title data](https://docs.microsoft.com/en-us/gaming/playfab/features/data/titledata/quickstart).
 Players are assigned the newest version on login, stored as [internal player data](https://docs.microsoft.com/en-us/rest/api/playfab/server/player-data-management/getuserinternaldata?view=playfab-rest).
 Versions are updated upon login if a newer version is found.
 Every update is written as a [PlayStream event](https://docs.microsoft.com/en-us/rest/api/playfab/events/playstream-events/writeevents?view=playfab-rest).
 [PlayFab statistics](https://docs.microsoft.com/en-us/gaming/playfab/features/data/playerdata/using-player-statistics) are written to track current version and number of version updates for each player.
 - Serves a set of files specified in the version that player is using, where each file is served from the PlayFab CDN.